athaleys/CloudComputing/tutorial/SQS_boto.md

 ```
 	pip install boto3
 ```
-* Install awscli if not installed and set configuration
+* Install awscli if not installed and set configuration.
+You will have to provide access key and secret key generated in previous step during aws configuration.
 ```
 	pip install awscli
 	aws configure